-- 1. Purchase a voucher either in advance or on the day. - 2.
-Notify Rainmaker (at Ice Ice baby, in NoInfo) that your Barrio requires a water top-up.
-They will let the Water Truck team know to look out for the sign on your water cube. - 3.
-Erect the flag and attach it to the side of your water cube. - 4.
+- 1. Purchase a voucher either in advance or a day early the day. - 2.
+Erect the flag and attach it and the voucher to the side of your water cube. - 3.
 Make sure there is someone present who can help and who knows what to do, for example paying for your water with the voucher, and adding the correct amount of bleach during the filling cycle.